How to Create a Return and Refund Policy That Will Boost Your Sales

 Items from Athleta can be returned anytime and this includes returning of fairly used items.
 It also has a give-it-a-workout guarantee for its performance wears and if the standard doesn't quite satisfy you, you can request a refund.

 Macy's has a steady plan in place to ensure customer satisfaction.
 You can easily return products here and return gift items at any time to their store.
 Even without a receipt, you can still get a credit.

 JCPenny retail outlet gives full a refund at any time on any of its items.
 You can also get this refund without receipts.
-It also has flexible rule on items like furniture, jewelry and electronics.
+It also has flexible rules on items like furniture, jewelry, and electronics.
 In a way, customers have the freedom to get a refund whenever they request it.